bbauska/bbauska/README.md

 ### IBM Cognos websites/training/affiliates/links
 https://techvidyaa.com/cognos-training/

 ### How to survive using *choke* *cough* affiliate marketing.
 Yes, i've done it.  i've sold my soul.
 https://onehourprofessor.com/how-to-make-money-on-audible/

-### How to get GREED out of America and save humanity (if successful, the World will most certainly follow)

 ### Cryptocurrencies - the future (if we have one) of humanity.

-### Best Web Development Trainers on the Web
+### Best Trainers on the Web
 1. Coursera
 2. edX
 3. MIT
-4. Berkeley
+4. BerkeleyX
+5. W3Cx
-5. and the rest...
+6. and the rest...

 ###
 [Free Code Camp - Frontend Development](https://github.com/freeCodeCamp/freeCodeCamp)